 St. Augustine Harbor Federal Navigation Project is located adjacent to the southern end of the Vilano Beach reach.
-The harbor inlet is stabilized by a northern sand-trap groin and southern jetty.
+The harbor inlet is stabilized by a northern sand trap groin and southern jetty.
 Both of the structures act to impound material.
-Sediment transport around the tip of the north sand-trap groin is visible in the form of nearshore shoaling in an area referred to as Vilano Shoal or Porpoise Point.
-The inlet itself acts as an effective sediment sink, experiencing accretion in the channel as well as the developing ebb and flood shoals.
-Throughout this report all of these accretional areas, including the shoals and inlet channel are referred to as the, "shoal complex."
+Sediment transport around the tip of the north sand trap groin is visible in the form of nearshore shoaling in an area referred to alternately as Vilano Point, Vilano Shoal, or Porpoise Point.
+The inlet itself acts as an effective sediment sink, experiencing accretion in the channel, as well as the developing ebb and flood shoals.
+Throughout this report all of these accretional areas, including the shoals and inlet channel, are referred to as the, "inlet system."

-St. Augustine Inlet has historically been dredged to maintain a navigable depth.
-The ebb tide shoal of St. Augustine Inlet was used as a sand source for the initial beach nourishment the St. Johns Co.
-Shore Protection Project (SPP) at St. Augustine Beach in 2001, as well as for subsequent nourishments in 2005.
-In 2012, portions of the shoal complex, including the entrance channel, ebb shoal and Vilano Shoal, were dredged as a sand source for renourishment of the project.
-The Engineering Appendix offers additional information on the effects of adjacent projects
+The ebb tide shoal of St. Augustine Inlet was used as a sand source for the initial beach nourishment of the St. Johns County Shore Protection Project (SPP) at St. Augustine Beach in 2001, as well as for subsequent nourishments.
+In 2012, portions of the inlet system, including the entrance channel, ebb shoal, and Vilano Shoal, were dredged as a sand source for renourishment of the project.
+These actions benefit the navigation mission by maintaining a navigable depth within the inlet.
+The Engineering Appendix offers additional information on the effects of adjacent projects.